mahmoud791/3-tier-distributed-system/README.md

 to ryn the system yo have to first need the JDK installed then open three different terminals in the "project directory/DS assign/"

-in the first terminal run the command : java Tier_3    to run the central server
+in the first terminal run the command : "java Tier_3"    to run the central server

-in the second terminal run the command : java Tier_2    to run the copmuting node
+in the second terminal run the command : "java Tier_2"    to run the copmuting node

-in the first terminal run the command : java Tier_1    to run the sensors
+in the first terminal run the command : "java Tier_1"    to run the sensors